^ Skip to main content

 Area wide Controlled Parking Zones (CPZ)

 As part of the wider Brent Cross Cricklewood regeneration programme, Barnet Council is required to assess the need for implementing an Controlled Parking Zone (CPZ) and has done so by monitoring the impact on parking in the wider area through surveys that took place in November 2023, June 2024 and August 2024.
-The results of the surveys show that there has been an increase in the levels of parking on most of the roads shown in the map here and as listed below:
+The results of the surveys show that there has been an increase in the levels of parking on most of the roads shown in the map here.
+To address the issues and ensure parking is protected for residents, the council introduced parking controls (9am to 6pm from Monday to Sunday) on a experimental basis from Monday 15 December 2025.

-Claremont Road, Prayle Grove, Marble Drive, Wallcote Avenue and Amber Grove
+Zone BA extension: Claremont Road, Prayle Grove, Marble Drive, Wallcote Avenue and Amber Grove

-Quantock Gardens, Cotswold Gardens, Cleveland Gardens, Grampian Gardens, Pennine Drive, Purbeck Drive, Cheviot Gardens, Cumbrian Gardens, Chiltern Gardens, Mendip Drive, Malvern Gardens
+Zone GG: Quantock Gardens, Cotswold Gardens, Cleveland Gardens, Grampian Gardens, Pennine Drive, Purbeck Drive, Cheviot Gardens, Cumbrian Gardens, Chiltern Gardens, Mendip Drive, Malvern Gardens

 How to apply for your permit

+You can apply for your parking permits here.
+You must live and have a vehicle registered at an address within the experimental Golders Green (GG) and BA extension area.
 Further details of the consultation can be found online for Zone GG and Zone BB here and you can read the Chief Officer Decision Report for GG here, and BA extension here.

 You can read the Barnet Council Parking FAQs here, plus additional FAQs hereIf you have any questions, please email us at TransformingBX@barnet.gov.uk or call us on 020 8359 3555.